 - Review and measure – Goal setting 101 states that you should write down what you want and review it to identify when you have made a milestone.
 There are further benefits in doing this.
 We can see progress and we can then celebrate it.
 This is important to us so that we can motivate ourselves to continue.
 Another benefit is that it becomes an affirmation or a mantra.
 When we review it, even several times a day, it enters into the mind and becomes more permanent.
 In this way, you can begin to “feel” it coming together and “see” you in this new way.

 - Resolve – The definition of this word is important.
 This is what separates the winners and the losers.
 Sorry to be so blunt.
 To resolve means to reach a firm decision or to cut off any other outcome.
 “This is how it’s going to be!” you say.
-The person who sets – in stone, a New Years resolution and and declares as well as separates from any other outcome will reach their goals.
+The person who sets a New Years resolution into stone and and declares it as their new truth will reach their goals.

 If you want this change bad enough, have a clear vision, and a compelling reason to do it, you WILL make lasting change.

 True commitment means that you’ll find a way to make it work, even when times get tough.